Mary Scott Nature Preserve Restoration Project

-These 10.6 acres of central DeKalb county greenspace, acquired in 2003, are a pocket of natural beauty in the midst of lawn-heavy 1960’s suburbia.
+These 10.6 acres of central DeKalb County greenspace, acquired in 2003, are a pocket of natural beauty in the midst of lawn-heavy 1960’s suburbia.
 The old homestead’s woods are battling exotic invasives and, to a lesser extent, historic landscape plants.
-Public education on the restoration process, including that of a streambank, is a goal for Mary Scott Nature Preserve.
+Public education on the restoration process, including that of a streambank, is a goal for Mary Scott Nature Park.

 GNPS Contact info – Joan Frierson: gjsgarden@gmail.com